In this tutorial, I’ll teach you how to set up a WooCommerce + WordPress online store where you can list and sell physical products.

 The next step is all about picking a domain name for your new online store.

 This requires some brainstorming.
-But in general, you want your domain name to be unique, easy to remember and catchy.
-Also, if you already have a business entity set up for your store, then you should perhaps go with that as your domain name.
+In general, you want your domain name to be unique, easy to remember and catchy.
+If you already have a business entity set up for your store, you should perhaps go with that as your domain name.

 Once you make your domain choice, you can finalize the setup and pay the initial hosting fee.